openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

   - validates if each zone item on the `edge` compute pool matches the attribute `ZoneType` equals of `local-zone`, collecting the zone attributes;
   - discovers the preferred instance type for the zone based on the installer-supported list for each Local Zone calling the AWS API [EC2 Instance Offerings](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTypeOfferings.html), storing it on the zone attribute;
   - creates the MachineSet manifest for each `edge` zone, creating the attributes:
-    - custom labels (zone-type, zone-group, node-role);
+    - custom labels (zone-type, zone-group, node-role, parent-zone-name);
     - set the taint `NoSchedule` for the label `node-role`;
-    - set the instance type for the preferred the zone
+    - set the instance type for the preferred in the zone
   - sets the cluster-network MTU size patching the Network Configuration manifest considering the overhead of the network plugin used on the deployment
-  - runs the regular flow
+  - runs the regular install flow

 ### API Extensions